GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

    It is as if the sanctified individual had never sinned, just like the sinless Christ.

-   - a.
-It is not something achieved or attained by effort; rather, it is received as a gift from God as a result of faith in Christ.
+   - It is not something achieved or attained by effort; rather, it is received as a gift from God as a result of faith in Christ.
 Paul, while explaining his conversion to King Agrippa, says, “Those who are sanctified by faith in [Christ]…” (Acts 26:18).

-   - b.
-When Jude says that God is able to “present us before his glorious presence without fault” (1:26), he wasn’t thinking about an actual state obtained by believers through their perfect moral and spiritual life, but how God will choose to see them in Christ.
+   - When Jude says that God is able to “present us before his glorious presence without fault” (1:26), he wasn’t thinking about an actual state obtained by believers through their perfect moral and spiritual life, but how God will choose to see them in Christ.

 3. Therefore, salvation past refers to the fact that the believers have been declared righteous once and for all in a positional and ontological sense, “since [God] has rescued us from the dominion of darkness and brought us into the kingdom of the Son…” (Col. 1:13-14b).